Gerald Murnane

-Gerald Murnane (born 25 February 1939) is an Australian writer, perhaps best known for his novel The Plains (1982).
-The New York Times, in a big feature published on 27 March 2018, called him "the greatest living English-language writer most people have never heard of".
+Gerald Murnane (born 25 February 1939) is an Australian novelist, short story writer, poet and essayist.
+Perhaps best known for his 1982 novel The Plains, he has won acclaim for his distinctive prose and exploration of memory, perception, identity and the Australian landscape, often blurring fiction and autobiography in the process.
+The New York Times described Murnane in 2018 as "the greatest living English-language writer most people have never heard of," and he is regularly tipped to win the Nobel Prize in Literature.
+He has been richly praised by authors like J. M. Coetzee and Ben Lerner, and Teju Cole has called him “a genius on the level of Beckett”.
+The Sydney Morning Herald said, “No living Australian writer, not even Les Murray, has higher claims to permanence or a richer sense of distinction”.

 Early life

-Murnane was born in Coburg, Victoria, a suburb of Melbourne, and has almost never left the state of Victoria.
-He is one of four children–one of whom, a brother, suffered an intellectual disability, was repeatedly hospitalised and died in 1985.
+Murnane was born in Coburg, a suburb of Melbourne in the Australian state of Victoria.
+He is one of four children.
+His brother had an intellectual disability, was repeatedly hospitalised and died in 1985.
 Parts of his childhood were spent in Bendigo and the Western District.
 In 1956 he graduated from De La Salle College, Malvern.

 Murnane briefly trained for the Roman Catholic priesthood in 1957.
 He abandoned this path, however, instead becoming a teacher in primary schools (from 1960 to 1968), and at the Victoria Racing Club's Apprentice Jockeys' School.
 He received a Bachelor of Arts from the University of Melbourne in 1969, then worked in the Victorian Education Department until 1973.
 From 1980 he began to teach creative writing at various tertiary institutions.

-In 1969 Murnane moved to the Melbourne suburb of Macleod.
-After the death of his wife in 2009 Murnane moved to Goroke in country Victoria.
+Murnane married in 1966 and has three sons.
+In 1969 the family moved to the Melbourne suburb of Macleod.

-He married in 1966 and has three sons.
+After the death of his wife in 2009, Murnane moved to Goroke in country Victoria.